Our History

 The Society’s central administration is handled by the Council, which grants the status of Conference to new groups as they are formed around the world.
 All of its members are volunteers, and only a small group (of ten people) is employed in the Paris office to provide continuity of service.

-Renato Lima de Oliveira is the XVI International President of the Society of St Vincent de Paul.
-Succeeding Dr. Michael Thio, in office since 2010, he heads one of the largest charitable Catholic organizations in the world.
+Juan Manuel B. Gómez is the 17th International President of the Society of St Vincent de Paul.
+He heads one of the largest charitable Catholic organisations in the world.

 The challenges are enormous.
 Service to the poor, sustained by faith, hope and charity, which promotes the encounter with the “incarnate Christ” in the figure of the poor as Ozanam thought, depends on us!
 Let us continue together on the path of services and initiatives that can provide more velocity and efficiency to our Councils and Conferences! ”